albarpambagio/JJM-attrition-rate/docs/attrition_experimentation.md

 - Explore additional feature engineering or alternative imbalance techniques if higher recall is needed.
 - Use confusion matrix and business cost analysis to select the final model.

+## SHAP Feature Selection

+To identify the most influential features for predicting employee attrition, we used SHAP (SHapley Additive exPlanations) values.
+SHAP provides a unified measure of feature importance by quantifying the contribution of each feature to the model's predictions.
+After training our model, we calculated SHAP values for all features and selected those with the highest mean absolute SHAP values.
+These features were then used both in the final model and as the basis for the visualizations in the Metabase dashboard.
+This approach ensures that the dashboard highlights the factors that truly drive attrition predictions, making the insights more actionable and interpretable.

 ---

 *This log will be updated as further experiments are conducted.*